ianvanharten/all-time-reading-list/README.md

 - Snow Angels, vol 1 and 2 -- Jeff Lemire
 - The Canadian Constitution -- Adam Dodek
 - Mind of My Mind -- Octavia Butler

+## Octover 2023
+- Out of the Embers -- Bradley Jersak